boberle/coreference_databases/README.md

 Lemmatization has been done by a lookup in a morphological and syntactic lexicon (_Lefff_).

 I have added named entities with the _Flair_ tool.
-Four types are defined: persons (`PERS`), locations (`LOC`), organizations (`ORG`) and a miscellaneous (`MISC`) category (usually when the tool was unable to categorize a detected entity into one of the three previous categories).
-After a error analysis, I kept all the `PERS`, `LOC` and `ORG`.
+Four types are defined: persons (`PER`), locations (`LOC`), organizations (`ORG`) and a miscellaneous (`MISC`) category (usually when the tool was unable to categorize a detected entity into one of the three previous categories).
+After a error analysis, I kept all the `PER`, `LOC` and `ORG`.
 From the `MISC` entities, only those with a probability higher then 0.8 have been kept, and for those, I have corrected the list manually.
 For the `MISC` entities the text of which was found elsewhere in the text with a different type, I subsituted the `MISC` type by the other type.
-For example, if "Peter" was here `PERS` and there `MISC`, I gave it the category `PERS` everywhere.
+For example, if "Peter" was here `PER` and there `MISC`, I gave it the category `PER` everywhere.

 The output format is CoNLL-U, with supplementary columns for named entities, paragraph number, and, of course, coreference chain.